antoniandre/waveui-vite/readme.md

 The Wave UI framework + documentation served with Vite and Vue 3.

-> Probably the future build environment of Wave UI.
+> The future build environment of Wave UI.

 ___
 ## TO DO